Membership of the Club is available within a number of different categories and is dependent on one or more of the following factors:

 - To be a positive role model and act with integrity

-- To help to create a safe and inclusive environment both on and off court
+- To help to create a safe, diverse and inclusive environment both on and off court

 - To report all concerns and disclosures as soon as possible.

-These principles should be interpreted with appropriate integrity, transparency and common sense, with the primary consideration at all time being the best interests of children and adults at risk.
+These principles should be interpreted with appropriate integrity, transparency and common sense, with the primary consideration at all time being the best interests of children and adults at risk as well as every other member.

 Parents/carers of junior members have particular responsibilities: